 However, to read an article that might help men in this situation, please click onto the Sounds of Encouragement web site link provided below:

-This article was compiled by Cindy Wright of Marriage Missions International.
+Cindy Wright of Marriage Missions International compiled this article.

-If you know of additional articles and resources that could help others, we’d sure appreciate it if you could share them with us.
+If you know of additional articles and resources that could help others, we’d appreciate it if you could share them with us.
 THANKS!